Comparing the dynamics of diagonal and general Bianchi IX spacetime

 However, original BKL variables and Hubble normalized ones cannot be connected by canonical transformation.
 In both cases, applying dynamical systems method enables identification of the spaces of non-isolated critical (equilibrium) points, which are of nonhyperbolic type.
 Topologies of these spaces are quite different, and making them explicit constitutes one of the main results of this paper.
 Additional result is expressing the asymptotic nondiagonal Bianchi IX model in terms of non-divergent variables similar to the Hubble normalized variables, thus enabling future more detailed investigations.

 Our paper is organized as follows: Section II concerns the nondiagonal case.
 We introduce quasi Hubble normalized variables, examine the asymptotic dynamics in these (and BKL) variables, and identify the spaces of critical points of the corresponding vector fields.
 The diagonal case is considered in Sec.
 III, where we follow the steps of Sec.
 II.
+The numerical simulations of the dynamics is presented in Sec.
+IV.
 We conclude in Sec.
-IV.
-Appendix A concerns the issue of an effective form of the metric near the singularity.
+V. Appendix A concerns the issue of an effective form of the metric near the singularity.
 The choice of quotient coordinates, presented in App.
 B, enables making an extension of the interpretation of our results.
 We present the relationship between the BKL and our new variables in App.
 C. Finally, we apply the Poincar\'{e} sphere to deal with the space of critical points in finite region of phase space in App.
 D.